Do you like

 You will have to separate yourself from your family.
 I am not saying that you emotionally distance yourself.
 I am telling you to pack up your children and move away.
 Do not live anywhere near them.
 If you yourself make the decision to go through the process of breaking the cycle of violence but your children grow up watching Uncle Joe beat up their cousins, or Grandpa beats up Grandma whenever they get into big fights, then they will still be witness to the abuse and to the psychology of the abuse.
 They will become desensitized and will grow to just blow it off as what families do even though you personally do not do it to them.
 You run the risk that rather than actually stopping the family cycle for your children and future grandchildren that all your hard work and effort to make positive change only causes the violence to skip a generation.
 How will you feel when you find out that your child is beating your grandchild even though you never did it?
 You have to get your kids away from the dynamic so that it is never role modeled to them by anyone ever.

 This means that you will be alone without a support system.
 You might be lucky enough to have a loving spouse, but the truth is that most people who come from these sorts of families have a hard time maintaining positive loving marriages.
 It is a piece of what you are trying to change.
 People who are raised in violence often unknowingly pick partners who are of the same background.
-Like attracts like on a subconscious level.
+On a subconscious level, like attracts like.
 You do not want to beat your wife and you do not want to be beaten by your husband.
 So most likely, you are a single parent by the time you are making this commitment to your children.
 By changing the patterns of your life, you are preparing yourself for the day when you will no longer be attracted to violent people.
 You will most likely be all alone while moving away to a safe location to raise your children.
 It is very difficult to find a support system of friends and acquaintances.
 When a crisis shows itself people will immediately assume that you have family to help bail you out.
 Most people will be too busy with their own extended families to really offer you much assistance.
 Do not be fooled into thinking that you will have a lot of loving coworkers or neighbors like on television to help you through your problems.
 It is rare at best and you need to understand that you will have to work hard by yourself during most of the normal highs and lows of life.
 You have to remind yourself when tempted to move back to your hometown why it is that you are not going back there.
-It is better to be lonely then it is to have your children raised in violence.
+It is better to be lonely than it is to have your children raised in violence.

 You would think that if you have made the decision to not become a violent parent and you have removed your children from the environment, that you would have pretty much accomplished your goal, but that is just the beginning.
 How many of us have told ourselves that when we grow up we will not do what our parents do?
 I swore that I would never say to my children, “Because I said so.”
 Yet, it happened.
 I swore that I would not say and do all sorts of annoying little things that my parents said and did.
-Most of these things are silly not too important things.
+Most of these things are silly and not too important.
 We can laugh and joke about it, “Look at me, I’ve become my mother!”
 Unfortunately, in the same way that you cannot believe it when you find yourself quoting your father, you also will be standing there in shock when you raise a hand to hit your child and you had no idea that you were about to do that.
-It is like you are running on autopilot and you will freak out when you find that reaction is within you.
+It is as if you are running on autopilot and you will freak out when you find that reaction is within you.
 It will take everything in your being to stop yourself.
 Your children have been raised in a kind loving home and when you do lose your mind and strike one of them, they will be absolutely shattered.
 They are not acclimatized to that sort of reaction from you.
 It makes them more easily frightened and confused when it happens to them.
 You have to become extremely diligent about monitoring yourself so that you never slip up and become like the very people that you are trying to get away from.
 It is the hardest part of the process and it is a personal battle that nobody can really help you with.

 You can see a therapist, join a church, and make friends with your new neighbors